ViktoriaLi/MyCV/README.md

-# MyCV
-MacPaw Summer Internship 2019 test app
+# MacPaw Summer Internship 2019 test app

 For this application I tried to use MVC pattern.